 The transformer provides the electrical supply to the electrodes.
 It is located near to the furnace.
 It is well protected.
 The rating of large electric arc furnace may be up to 60MVA.

 Next is the meltdown period.
 The electrodes are moved down onto the scrap in this period.
 Then the arc is produced between the electrode and metal.
 By considering the protection aspect, low voltage is selected for this.
 After the arc is shielded by electrodes, the voltage is increased for speeding up the melting process.
 In this process, carbon, silicon, and manganese get oxidized.
 The lower current is required for large arc production.
 The heat loss is also less in this.
 Melting down process can be fastening by deep bathing of electrodes.

 Refining process starts during melting.
 The removal of sulfur is not essential for single oxidizing slag practice.
 Only phosphorous removal is required in this.
 But in double slag practice, both (S and P) are to be removed.
 After the deoxidizing; in double slag practice, the removal of oxidizing slag is performed.
 Next, with the help of aluminum or ferromanganese or ferrosilicon, it gets deoxidized.
 When the bathing chemistry and required temperature is reached, the heat will get deoxidized.
 Then, the molten metal is ready for tapping.
-For the cooling of the furnace, tubular pressure panels or hollow annulus spraying can be used.